ClemensWatzenboeck/cdata_utils/README.md

 ## Installation with conda:
 The majority of the code is in the python package `cdata_utils`.
-It can simply be installed with `pip install -e . `.
 If you use a package mananger, like anaconda you might want to use the following commands.

 ```bash